Arczotis/LLM-toy/llm_toy/README.md

 **Happy Learning! 🎉**

 Start with `notebooks/01_pytorch_setup.ipynb` and work your way through the notebooks to build your LLM knowledge step by step.

+---

+For a fully Chinese learning path and hands-on notes, see: `llm_toy/README_CN.md`.